harikaurel/Squiggle4Viability/README.md

 -tv, --tVal PATH: The path to the target sequence validation set.
 This argument is required.
 -nt, --nTrain PATH: The path to the non-target sequence training set.
 This argument is required.
 -nv, --nVal PATH: The path to the non-target sequence validation set.
 This argument is required.
--o, --outpath TEXT: The output path for saving the trained model checkpoint.
+-o, --outpath PATH: The directory path for saving the trained model checkpoints.
 This argument is required.
 -b, --batch INTEGER: The batch size for training.
 The default value is 1000.
 Optional.
 -i, --interm PATH: The path and name for the model checkpoint to resume training (optional).
 -m, --model_type TEXT: The model type for training.
 Options are "ResNet1", "ResNet2", "ResNet3", "Transformer", or "ResNet4Sequence".
 The default value is "ResNet1".